Linda Hall Library Fellowships

 - Residential fellowships last between one and four months and support scholars who travel to Kansas City to access the Linda Hall Library’s collections.
 Residential fellows will be required to abide by the Library’s COVID-19 safety procedures and may be asked to complete their fellowships remotely depending upon public health conditions in the Kansas City metropolitan area.

 - Virtual fellowships last between one and four months and support scholars working off-site using resources from the Library’s digital collections.
 Virtual fellows receive personalized research assistance from reference staff and may request complimentary scans of Library resources in accordance with our in-house digitization policies.
+Priority will be given to projects that rely on items that are not readily accessible on other platforms such as Google Books, Hathi trust, or Internet Archive.

 2023-24 Specialized Research Fellowships